-Take time before you launch into fundraising to learn about Flying Kites; only then will you be ready to speak naturally and confidently about the work you are supporting and the organization you are representing.
+Take time before you launch into fundraising to learn about Flying Kites; you will be ready to speak naturally and confidently about the work you are supporting and the organization you are representing.

 Be specific.
 How can the donor help you?
 By when do you need a donation in order for it to help you reach your fundraising goal?
 Do you have a specific goal and how close are you to achieving it?

 Make it personal.
 The more you put yourself out there and share your connection to the cause and why it means so much to you, the more your potential donors will feel connected to it, too, which means the more compelled they are to take action.

 Express gratitude.
 Thank your donors in a thoughtful and timely way.